mig-migazi/IOT---Cloud/README.md

 - **Data Isolation**: Each application sees only its relevant device type data
 - **Multi-Topic Architecture**: Route data to general and device-specific topics
 - **Kafka Integration**: Full RedPanda/Kafka compatibility for event streaming
+- **MQTT Protocol**: Industry-standard IoT messaging with QoS 1 and structured topics

 ## 🔧 Development